rootofmylife/LAL-Parser/README.md

 # This repo is modified for Vietnamese language.
 Some part will be different from [original repo](https://github.com/KhalilMrini/LAL-Parser).
 Use it with carefully

-~~This is a PyTorch implementation of the parser described in ["Rethinking Self-Attention: Towards Interpretability in Neural Parsing" (Mrini et al., 2020)](https://arxiv.org/abs/1911.03875), to appear at EMNLP 2020 Findings.~~

 ## Contents
 1. [Requirements](#Requirements)
 2. [Pre-trained models](#Pre-trained-models)